gwdistsys18/dist-sys-practice/README.md

 LAMP is an archetypal model of web service stacks, named as an acronym of the names of its original four open-source components: the GNU/Linux operating system, the Apache HTTP Server, the MySQL relational database management system, and the PHP programming language(from Wikipedia).

-Step 1: Prepare the LAMP Server
+Part One: Prepare the LAMP Server

 1. Connect to your instance.
 	It seems instance is one of the core components of AWS.
 An EC2 instance is a virtual server in Amazon's Elastic Compute Cloud (EC2) for running applications on the Amazon Web Services (AWS) infrastructure.
 Instance types comprise varying combinations of CPU, memory, storage, and networking capacity.